-Beatriz Casado is a senior director at Simon-Kucher & Partners and the head of the Life Sciences Division of the company in Spain.
-She covers topics regarding strategy, marketing, pricing, market access and sales and serves top healthcare international companies as well as small- and medium-size biotech companies in these areas.
-Previous to that, she worked for 11 years at Simon-Kucher & Partners leading the Life Sciences Division of the company in Spain and has experience in the pharmaceutical industry at sanofi-aventis and Johnson & Johnson.
+Beatriz Casado is a partner at Science and Innovation Link Office (SILO), a consulting firm specialized in accelerating innovation and public-private collaborations.
+She covers topics regarding strategy, marketing, market access, government affairs and sales and serves top healthcare international companies as well as small- and medium-size biotech companies in these areas.
+Previous to that, she worked for 11 years at Simon-Kucher & Partners leading the Life Sciences Division of the company in Spain and has experience in the pharmaceutical industry (at sanofi-aventis and Johnson & Johnson).
 She is an MPH graduate at Harvard School of Public Health and graduated with honors in Pharmaceutical Sciences at Universidad Complutense de Madrid.
 In 2017, Beatriz was named number one on the Top 100 Economic Leaders of Tomorrow by the Institut Choiseul.

 Board Member- Pablo Cavero- HBS- AMP’firstname.lastname@example.org